SmarterApp/RDW_Documentation/docs/Monitoring.md

 There is a script that reports on data discrepancies between the data warehouse and the reporting data mart(s).
 Detailed instructions for running that scripts and interpreting the results can be found in [RDW_Schema](https://github.com/SmarterApp/RDW_Schema) under the `validation` folder.

 #### Monitor Migrate Failures

+There are two migrate services: Migrate Reporting and Migrate OLAP.
+The below instructions have samples for the Migrate Reporting.
+They could be applied to Migrate OLAP as well, by replacing the database/schema names to `warehouse` database/`migrate_olap` schema.

 The migrate process is managed by the “migrate-reporting” service.
 It records progress and status in the migrate table in the `reporting` database.
 For all possible migrate statuses please refer to `migrate_status` table:

 ```sql